Gletix/childhood-adversity-youth-alcohol-outcomes-analysis/README.md

 This repository contains the R analysis code for the PhD thesis:

-> **Childhood Adversities and Youth Alcohol Use: Developmental Trajectories Across Neurobiological and Social Contexts**
+> **The Impact of Child Maltreatment and Adverse Childhood Experiences on Problematic Alcohol Use in a Nationally Representative Survey of Youth**
 > | Dhatsayini Rattambige | Australian Catholic University, Institute of Child Protection Studies
 > Submitted April, 2026]